Dies the Fire: The Bearkillers

-After Mike and his companions return to their group, the Bearkillers are hired by Sheriff Woburn to fight "Duke Iron Rod"; he is later revealed to be in league with Arminger to break the people of the Camas Prairie region and bring them under protectorate rule.
+The Bearkillers are hired by Sheriff Woburn to fight "Duke Iron Rod"; Iron Rod is later revealed to be in league with Arminger to break the people of the Camas Prairie region and bring them under protectorate rule.
 The Bearkillers ambush one of Iron Rod's raiding parties.
-While they are away, a traitor helps a second group enter and attack the Bearkillers' camp.
+While they are away, out of spite for the punishment inflicted on him, Billy Waters helps a second group enter and attack the Bearkillers' camp.
 In the fighting, Ken Larsson loses his left hand and eye, but Mike and his men return in time to rout the attackers and capture Iron Rod.
 After reaching Larsdalen, the Bearkillers with the Clan Mackenzie and some ranchers raid a Protectorate castle Arminger constructed to control an important route (Highway 20) over the Cascades.

 After the battle, Mike and Signe become engaged.

 Clan Mackenzie

 The parallel story of the formation of Clan Mackenzie begins with Juniper Mackenzie, a folk-singer and Wiccan priestess.
 Juniper is performing in a restaurant in Corvallis during The Change.
 She, along with her deaf teenage daughter Eilir, and their friend Dennis Martin, assist survivors of an airliner crash in the city.
-After looters realize guns no longer work, they attack a former government agent.
-Dennis and Juniper go to help and Juniper kills one.
+Juniper fears for her boyfriend Rudi, who was supposed to be flying out of Portland that evening, but holds out hope that his plane was delayed.
+Nearby looters are interrupted in their robbing of a jewellery store by a police officer, whose attempts at warning shots reveal that guns no longer work.
+The looters attack the officer, and Dennis and Juniper go to help; Juniper accidentally kills one with a blow to the temple.
 The others flee, and one of them, Eddie Liu, vows to avenge his dead friend.
-Liu becomes one of Arminger's barons.
+Liu later becomes one of Arminger's barons.

 Juniper, Dennis, and Eilir gather supplies, collect Juniper's horses and wagon from a friend's farm, then head for Juniper's cabin in central Oregon.
 On the way, refugees attack them, and Eilir shoots a woman with her bow.
 The woman's companions flee, but the wounded woman and her son join the group.
-Some of Juniper's coven members go to Juniper's cabin after rescuing children on a bus.
+Separately, some of Juniper's coven members, led by Chuck Barstow have also decided to go to Juniper's cabin; they arrive after Juniper, after rescuing children on a bus.
+Chuck confirms to Juniper that Rudi's flight left an hour before the Change, and that he is surely dead.